async-aws/aws/docs/features/async.md

 ### Batch requests

 With the knowledge of the resolve function we can do some cool stuff.
-In this example we are creating 10 `InvocationRequest`s and just printing their result.
+In this example we are creating 10 `InvocationRequest`s and printing their result.
 The result that is downloaded first will be printed first.
 The order the requests are created do not matter.